 We believe that the protection of our intellectual property rights is, and will continue to be, important to the success of our business.
 We rely primarily on a combination of patent, trademark, trade secret and copyright laws and contractual restrictions to protect our intellectual property.
 These afford only limited protection.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to obtain, copy or use information that we regard as proprietary, such as product design and manufacturing process expertise.
 As of March 31, 2017, we and our subsidiaries had 91 U.S. patent applications pending, 92 Taiwan patent applications pending and 237 patent applications pending in other jurisdictions, including the PRC, Japan, Korea and Europe.
-Our pending patent applications and any future applications may not result in issued patents or may not be sufficiently broad to protect our proprietary rights as fully as the laws of the United States.
+Our pending patent applications and any future applications may not result in issued patents or may not be sufficiently broad to protect our proprietary technologies.
+Moreover, policing any unauthorized use of our products is difficult and costly, and we cannot be certain that the measures which we have implemented will prevent misappropriation or unauthorized use of our technologies, particularly in foreign jurisdictions where the laws may not protect our proprietary rights as fully as the laws of the United States.
 Others may independently develop substantially equivalent intellectual property or otherwise gain access to our trade secrets or intellectual property.
 Our failure to protect our intellectual property effectively could harm our business.